 Preventing Gynecomastia Before it Begins

-Steroids and gynecomastia go hand-in-hand, but the good news is that you can prevent gyno during and after your steroid cycles.
+Steroids and gynecomastia go hand-in-hand, but the good news is that you can prevent gyno during and after your cycles.
 If the steroid you use converts to estrogen, all you need is an aromatase inhibitor such as Arimidex during your cycle to prevent it.
 These essentially block aromatase (the enzyme needed to create the estrogen) and prevent gyno.
 After your cycle, you need to get your testosterone levels back to normal as quickly as possible to prevent estrogen buildup.
 A SERM, or Selective Estrogen Receptor Modulator, like Clomid or Nolvadex triggers the production of luteinizing hormone and follicle stimulating hormone, both of which help boost testosterone production back to normal.

-The chart below shows a list of the most popular anabolic steroids and whether they convert to estrogen.
+The chart below shows a list of the most popular products and whether they convert to estrogen.
 The only situation in which you will not need to use an AI is when you are using a non-aromatizing steroid by itself, without any kind of stack.
 Even testosterone will aromatize, so you need to be aware of this.
 If you use testosterone, even with a steroid that does not aromatize, you will need to use an aromatase inhibitor.
-Some steroids convert to estrogen far more readily than others, too.
+Some convert to estrogen far more readily than others, too.
 If you are particularly sensitive to the effects of estrogen, you might want to consider using a steroid that aromatizes only slightly – or one that will not aromatize at all.

 Anabolic Steroid Does it Aromatize?